+- Workplace documentation and records.

-- Workplace policies and procedures.
+- > Workplace policies and procedures.

 - Witness statements.

 - > Annotated photographs.

-- > Video clips with a maximum total duration of 5 minutes.
+- > Video clips with a maximum total duration of 10 minutes.
 The apprentice must be in view and identifiable.

 The portfolio should not contain reflective accounts or any methods of self-assessment.